jspm/jspm.org/index.md

 jspm.dev will always resolve to the `"browser"`, `"development"`, `"default"` conditions in exports. `"require"` and `"import"` as appropriate, as these are defined for Node.js.

-## Assets

-jspm.dev will serve the readme, license and typing files as assets.

-All other non-JavaScript assets will only be included if they are explicitly referenced using the `"exports"` field which will then make them availabile on the CDN, although assets do not support versioned redirects like JS modules so the exact version reference needs to be used (`https://jspm.dev/npm:pkg@x.y.z/path/to/asset`).

-Folder exports (exports entries ending in `/`) also support asset inclusion.

 ## Development Workflows

 If you have [Node.js installed](https://nodejs.org), a local server can be run with `npx http-server`, which is then the only step necessary to get going on a simple web application development workflow with native modules - no other tooling is required apart from a text editor.